 I learned this simple presencing practice from my friend Aryeh Katchen who learned it from Patricia Albere of the Evolutionary Collective who learned it from A.H.
 Almaas.
 It’s exceedingly simple and can blow away a lot of mental fog and abstraction.
 I imagine that doing it more often will bring that quality still more present.
 That’s why I’m doing it daily right now.
 You could think of it as a direct and simple form of mindfulness.
 Or a shared meditation.

 Here are the bare bones.
 It takes two people and 30 minutes.
-I invite you to try it with a friend – or to make an appointment and experience it with me.

 The question to work with is “What are you experiencing now?”

 One person asks the other, “Jane, what are you experiencing now?”

 “Jane” responds how she wishes for five minutes.